 - When taking payments, it’s wise to ask for extra details beyond the card number, such as the CV2 number, expiration date, full cardholder name or billing address.
+Ask for phone number and billing address.
 Consider calling back the cardholder to confirm the purchase.

 - It is not a bad idea to keep an internal “gray list.”
 This is a record of chargebacks or disputes by delivery address.
 If you have repeated problems at a particular address and suspect fraud, you may want to discuss this with relevant card issuers before processing more transactions there.

 Accepting Payment Over the Phone Has its Pros and Cons

 If you’re invoicing customers via mail, you should accept at least some credit cards over the phone.
 Many customers do not want to mail out checks and want that added convenience of paying their bill over the phone.
 This benefits both your business and your customer.
 If you own a delivery-based businesses, customers often expect to complete an order from the convenience of their own home.
 Offering your customers the option to pay by card over the phone is necessary good for business, but it also carries a higher risk of fraud.
 Implementing best practices and policies to ensure your business doesn’t unknowingly engage in fraudulent transactions is an absolute must when you begin accepting cards over the phone.